 5. In the pop-up window that opens up, select the Rows option to group your data by rows.

-6. Click the OK Afterward, you will notice your data has been grouped.
+6. Click OK.
+Afterward, you will notice your data has been grouped.
 A bar will be added on the left side of your worksheet, spanning the selected rows.

 When you create an outline manually, you first have to ensure that your dataset does not contain any hidden rows to avoid incorrect grouping.